NISH1001/playx/README.md

 - ~~local search based on term matching~~
 - use Factorization Machines to improve auto-playlist
 - use logs to create simple recommendations
+- Add 3rd-party integration like Spotify (using authentication mechanism).
+[Priority - Low]

 ## Acknowledgements